SyedJunaidAli1/Text-Behind-Image-Background/README.md

 # Changes
 - [x] change the stlye for button on the right tab
 - [X] change the hight of right tab
+- [X] allow onlt png and jpg

 # known issue
-- [] fix then original aspect ratio sizine issue
+- [x] fix then original aspect ratio sizine issue
-- [] aspect ratio is not changing the image aspect ratio it is changing the preview are fix it
+- [x] aspect ratio is not changing the image aspect ratio it is changing the preview are fix it

 # Bugs